jsinger67/Lelek/docs/Approach.md

 If the maximum number of lookahead tokens is reached the production to choose can't be predicted (with the given lookahead depth).
 This is usually a problem of the grammar formulation.
 ___

 I won't give an exact prove for this here.
 Instead I will give an example.

 ## Example

-Lets take a simple LL(2) grammar.
+Let's take a simple LL(2) grammar.

 ```ebnf
 A = B | C;